 Insurance companies often require proof of DOT number registration before issuing coverage.
 A DOT number shows the insurance company that the carrier complies with federal safety regulations, which can impact the underwriting process.
 Want to know about the Importance of The FMCSA 30-Minute Break Rule?

 How Can Carriers Ensure DOT Compliance?

 To ensure DOT compliance, carriers should conduct regular internal audits, keep meticulous records, and invest in ongoing training programs for both drivers and management staff.
-Staying up to date with the latest FMCSA regulations and maintaining a culture of safety and compliance within the company are also key.
+Staying current with the latest FMCSA regulations and maintaining a culture of safety and compliance within the company are also crucial.